9999years/new.becca.ooo/README.md

    Utilise them!
 3. Centralize my contact and personal information

-I’m pretty proud that [becca.ooo] loads in three requests at 4.1 KB, which is about 1/500th the size and 3/100ths the requests of [the average page] (in 2018;
-2MB & 100 req.s).
+I’m pretty proud that [becca.ooo] loads in three requests at about 6 KB, which is about 1/300th the size and 3/100ths the requests of [the average page] (in 2018; 2MB & 100 req.s).
 All the content pages will load in a maximum of four requests, most in two or three:

 1. Main page HTML
 2. (Possibly) a favicon (see below)